6 min read

 Consistent practice is the most effective way to improve your DI skills.

-- Practice Regularly with Diverse Data: Work through DI sets from official GRE materials and practice tests.
+• Practice with diverse data.
+Work through DI sets from official GRE materials.
 Expose yourself to all types of graphs and tables to build familiarity and confidence.

-- Review Mistakes Thoroughly: After completing practice sets, don't just note the correct answer.
-Understand why you got a question wrong.
-Was it a misinterpretation, a calculation error, or a misunderstanding of the question?
-Learning from mistakes is crucial.
+• Review mistakes thoroughly.
+After completing practice sets, understand why you got a question wrong.
+Was it a misinterpretation, a calculation error, or a misreading of the question?
+Pairing this with personalized analytics helps you spot patterns in your errors rather than treating each one in isolation.

 Example Scenario: Approaching a Percentage Increase Question